 Eco-agents is the environmental organisation for children in Norway.
 It was established in 2006 on the basis of its predecessor “Blekkulfs Miljødektektiver” which was formed in 1992.
-Eco-Agents have 4600 members and 28 local groups all over Norway.
+Eco-Agents have more than 7000 members and about 40 local groups all over Norway.

 Eco-Agents is a democratic organisation and the children who are members decide what issues we work with and what kind of activities we organize.
 Our goal is to engage children in environmental issues and make their voices heard, which is also anchored in the UNs Convention on the Rights of the Child.